rolfbecker/EE_3.07_Geodata_WS2022/gdms0000_Final_Assignment/README.md

 **Task 2.4:** <br>
 Study the hillshade model in direction East-North-East of the burial mounds area and search for weakly visible reectangular structures which are not paths.
 What do you observe?
 Do you have a guess about the origin of these patterns?
 Choose at least one of the structures, digitize it with a polygon and save it as a geopackage.

-## 3. OpenHygrisC Nitrate Data: Create a Movie with the QGIS Temporal Controller
+## 3. OpenHygrisC Nitrate Data: Create a Movie with the QGIS Temporal Controller Connected to PostgreSQL / PostGIS

 **Spatio-Temporal Precipitation Anmination using PostGIS together with QGIS Temporal Controller**